This is How I Find Inspiration as a Creative Entrepreneur

 WHAT’S NEXT ON THE ITINERARY?

-Other than that my partner and I are planning to move to a little coastal town to create a more idyllic setting for us – and that's about it!
+I also other creative talents (like singing and songwriting) that I want to tastefully incorporate into my day-to-day but need to figure out how.
+Other than that my partner and I dream of moving to a little coastal town to create a more idyllic setting for us – and that's about it!